LazyAGI/LazyLLM/docs/en/Best Practice/rag.md

     - `chroma`: Uses Chroma for data storage.
         - `dir`(required): Directory where data is stored.
     - `milvus`: Uses Milvus for data storage.
-        - `uri`: The Milvus storage address, which can be a file path or a URL in the format of `ip:port`.
+        - `uri`(required): The Milvus storage address, which can be a file path or a URL in the format of `ip:port`.
         - `index_kwargs` (optional): Milvus index configuration, which can be a dictionary or a list.
 If it is a dictionary, it means that all embedding indexes use the same configuration; if it is a list, the elements in the list are dictionaries, representing the configuration used by the embeddings specified by `embed_key`.
 Currently, only `floating point embedding` and `sparse embedding` are supported for the two types of embeddings, with the following supported parameters respectively:
             - `floating point embedding`: [https://milvus.io/docs/index-vector-fields.md?tab=floating](https://milvus.io/docs/index-vector-fields.md?tab=floating)
             - `sparse embedding`: [https://milvus.io/docs/index-vector-fields.md?tab=sparse](https://milvus.io/docs/index-vector-fields.md?tab=sparse)